mac-comp381/ruby-adventures/README.md

 When you are done:

 - There should be no more calls to `each`.
-- Each method should consist of a single statement.
+- Each method should consist of a **single** statement, no variable assignments and no list mutations.
 - Each method should have less code than it started with.

 You **do not need to worry about efficiency** for this problem.
 If you get it working, that is sufficient!